-If selected, Alternative 3, the Proposed Action with Additional Conditions of Approval, would result in the operator undertaking the proposed activities, as requested and conditioned in the plan; however, the operator would be required to undertake additional conditions of approval as identified by BOEM and NMFS.
-As described in the analyses above, impacts to fish and EFH from the proposed action are expected to be short-term, localized and not lead to significant impacts.
-The additional NMFS conditions of approval outlined in Chapter 2.4 are not expected to increase or decrease the potential for effects to fish and EFH from the proposed action.
-Alternative 3 does not differ from Alternative 2 because the additional conditions of approval do not address this resource (i.e., all assumptions, estimates, and conclusions are identical); see the analysis provided in Chapter 3.7 for Alternative 2 for this resource.
+If selected, Alternative 3, the Proposed Action as Submitted with Additional Conditions of Approval, would allow the operator to undertake the proposed activities as requested and conditioned in the plan; however, the operator would be required to implement additional conditions of approval as identified by BOEM and NMFS.
+As described in the analyses above, impacts to fish, EFH, and federally listed threatened species from the proposed action are expected to be short-term, localized and not lead to significant impacts.
+The conditions of approval outlined in Chapter 2.4 are not expected to increase or decrease the potential for effects to fish, EFH, or federally listed threatened species from the proposed action.
+Alternative 3 does not differ from Alternative 2 because the additional mitigation and monitoring measures do not address this resource (i.e., all assumptions, estimates, and conclusions are identical); see the analysis provided in Chapter 3.7 for Alternative 2 for this resource.

 3.8.
-ARCHAEOLOGICAL RESOURCES
+Archaeological Resources

-Archaeological resources are defined in 30 C.F.R. § 550.105 as "any material remains of human life or activity that are at least 50 years of age and that are of archaeological interest."
+Archaeological resources are defined in 30 CFR § 550.105 as "any material remains of human life or activity that are at least 50 years of age and that are of archaeological interest."
 Archaeological resources on the OCS can be divided into two types: prehistoric and historic.
 Detailed descriptions of these resource types are provided in Chapter 4.13 of the Multisale EIS and 2018 SEIS.
 The following information is a summary of these descriptions, which are incorporated by reference into this SEA.